lyohaplotinka/rattus-orm/packages/core/README.md

 ```

 ### Documentation
-For detailed docs please read documentation website (coming soon)
+For detailed docs please read [documentation website](https://lyohaplotinka.github.io/rattus-orm/docs/category/core-package).

 ### Contributing
 Contributions are welcome!
-Please read our Contributing Guide for details on our code of conduct, and the process for submitting pull requests (coming soon).
+Please read our [Contributing Guide](../../CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.